neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab_5_GraphRAG/README.md

 ## Next Steps

-**Congratulations!** You have completed all labs in the workshop.

-You now have hands-on experience with:
-- Building no-code AI agents with Neo4j Aura Agents
-- Connecting LLM agents to Neo4j via the Model Context Protocol
-- Calling Aura Agents programmatically via REST API
+Continue to [Lab 6 - Aura Agents API](../Lab_6_Aura_Agents_API) to learn how to call your Aura Agent programmatically via REST API, enabling integration into applications and automated workflows.
-- Building GraphRAG pipelines with the neo4j-graphrag library

 ## Additional Resources